Before you leave home Information

 NOTE: Students coming on a J-1 visa (non-degree-seeking exchange and dual degree students) are not eligible to enroll in online courses.
 When reviewing the course lists in the Schedule of Classes, students should check that the course they wish to take is listed as ‘Face to Face’ and not ‘Online’

-If you do not know which courses to register for or have problems registering for classes, please contact the Center for International Education so they can refer you to the appropriate office.
+If you do not know which courses to register for or have problems registering for classes, please contact the Office of Global Engagement so they can refer you to the appropriate office.

 - What to Bring